nosas/blog/performance_classification/article.md

 We might think that the model has high accuracy regardless of the class.
 For instance, given a dataset with 950 dogs and 50 cats we might assume the model retains its 93% accuracy.
 This is not the case.
-The model will incorrectly predict dog samples as cats, likely resulting in significantly lower accuracy.
+The model will incorrectly predict dog samples as cats as a result of its imbalanced training, resulting in significantly lower accuracy.
 We can agree that the model has high accuracy on unbalanced tasks - specifically those that favor cat samples - but it will perform poorly on balanced tasks where there's an equal number of dog and cat samples.

-Additionally, accuracy does not provide insight to the model's general performance, but rather the model's performance on a specific dataset.
+Accuracy does not provide insight to the model's general performance, but rather the model's performance on a specific dataset.
+Furthermore, accuracy does not take into account the subtleties of class imbalances, or differing costs of false negatives and false positives.

-Measuring model performance should be straightforward, not deceptive.
+Measuring model performance should be straightforward, not misleading.
-This is where precision and recall come in.
+We can use precision and recall to properly measure model performance when facing class imbalances of differing costs of incorrect predictions.

 ---
 ## Precision